istumps/CurriculumGen/README.md

 - **Drizzle ORM**: A TypeScript-first ORM for PostgreSQL, ensuring smooth database operations.
 - **PostgreSQL**: A powerful, open-source relational database for storing course data and user information.
+- **Firebase**: A scalable, real-time NoSQL database that allows for efficient storage and retrieval of image data

 ### Authentication & User Management